Fuzio in JavaFX

 Both implementations are similar and demonstrate how to:

-1. Initialize an engine (Chromium) instance.
+1. Initialize an Engine (Chromium) instance.

-2. Create a browser instance.
+2. Create a Browser instance.

 3. Load the required web page.